Houses & Homes in Ancient Egypt

-Unfortunately, historians were not able to gather a lot of information about the houses in Egypt during the period of the Old Kingdom.
+Unfortunately, historians were not able to gather a lot of information about Egypt houses during the period of the Old Kingdom.
 However, some drawings in ancient Egyptians tombs and temples assert the continuation of the usage of mud bricks.
-This is besides the fact, of course, that the houses of the rich were wider and more luxurious.
+This is besides the fact, of course, that the homes of the rich people were wider and more luxurious.

 Afterwards, an open courtyard was created before the corridor leading to the heart of the house.
 Many chambers and sections were surrounding this courtyard like storages, workshops, and everything else that would be of benefit for the household.